 After learning about the Levitt AMP opportunity, a group of five community partners came together to apply for this highly competitive national grant.
 Partners included: Jazzanooga, Urban League of Greater Chattanooga, Bessie Smith Cultural Center, Chattanooga Convention and Visitors Bureau, and the City of Chattanooga’s Office of Multicultural Affairs.

-- November 1-20, 2016: An online public voting competition occurred between 53 cities from November 1-20, 2016.
+- November 2016 & 2017: An online public voting competition occurred between 53 cities during the month of November.
 Chattanooga encouraged the community through stickers, flyers, press announcements, social media, blogs, etc. to vote to bring the Levitt AMP Music Series to Chattanooga.
 The community rallied together, and we placed in the top 25, becoming eligible to enter the final review process.

 Two Chattanooga foundations, Benwood and Lyndhurst, have provided funding to match the grant, helping Chattanooga to win this award, and have provided additional funding to enhance the concert series.